yusufcetin82/tcmb-xml-rates/README.md

-# @tcmb/kurlar
+# tcmb-xml-rates

-A modern, type-safe, and reliable Node.js package for fetching exchange rates from the Central Bank of the Republic of Turkey (TCMB).
-Features built-in caching, automatic fallback to the last business day, and promise-based API.
+A modern, type-safe, and reliable Node.js package for fetching exchange rates from the **Central Bank of the Republic of Turkey (TCMB)**.
+Features built-in caching, automatic fallback to the last business day, and a promise-based API.

 ## Features